-Most people don’t realize this, but renters and homeowners insurance cover your phone, and everything else you own.
-Your phone (and other stuff) is automatically covered for things like theft, vandalism, fire, and other damages (‘perils,’ in insurance speak) under your base renters policy.
+Most people don’t realize this, but renters and homeowners insurance does cover your phone in certain specific circumstances.
+These insurance policies generally automatically cover your phone (and other stuff) for things like theft, vandalism, fire, and other damages (‘perils,’ in insurance speak).

-So if your phone was snatched while you were dancing at a concert, or pickpocketed while you were traveling abroad, you’re in luck: your home insurance will cover you.
+So if your new phone was snatched while you were dancing at a concert, or pickpocketed while you were traveling abroad, you’re in luck: your home or renters insurance will cover you.

 When Lemonader Phil W. was traveling in Italy, his phone, backpack, and camera equipment were stolen from the trunk of his car:

 “The lock on the car was popped, and everything was stolen- including all of the footage from my trip.
 My travel insurance denied the claim, but my Lemonade renters insurance came through and reimbursed me for everything that was lost, including my phone.”

 But understanding when your home or renters insurance kicks in, and when what’s called ‘mobile phone insurance’ would, is crucial.

 What’s the difference between mobile phone insurance and renters insurance?

 In addition to any coverage you’d have from your homeowners or renters insurance, there are specific, third-party plans that are just meant to cover your phone.
 Some might be available through your phone’s retailer (like Apple), while others are purchased via your career (AT&T, Verizon, etc.)

 There are a few consistent differences between these specific phone protection plans and how your renters or homeowners policy would cover your phone.